 After choosing the week that we would all vacation together, each family unit had the flexibility to arrive earlier or stay longer as they wished.
 This worked perfectly.
 Our family of five arrived three days earlier and stayed one day longer.
 My sister’s family chose to visit another Hawaiian island first and then fly to Kauai to meet us on the scheduled date.

-3. Book a Family Photo Shoot ($50 off discount link for February signups only!)
+3. Book a Family Photo Shoot ($25 off discount link below)

 Do it now.
 Really.
 You will never, ever regret this!
 Save your cash from spending it on other souvenirs that you know you will just end up storing in the closet, and book a family photo shoot with Flytographer instead.
 It would be almost impossible to hand your camera to a passerby and actually get a quality large group photo with everyone looking at the camera and no heads cut out of the image.
 Flytographer is top notch and will provide you with gorgeous images from almost any country in the world that will be your most treasured souvenirs ever- I promise!
-This link will provide you with $50 off of your first Flytographer photo shoot.
-(The referral discount is usually just $25 – but they doubled it for all shoots booked in February 2019!
-The shoot can take place at any time or a gift certificate can be purchased to lock in the credit for future use.
-It’s an incredible savings!)
+This link will provide you with $25 off of your first Flytographer photo shoot.

 Photo Credit: Olga in Paris with Flytographer

 4. Rent a House on Airbnb